 As everyone else has been releasing their New Year's resolutions, I thought that I should put some together, as well.
 Note that I hadn't finished putting them together when I started writing this, which is surprisingly similar to what happens every year at Lent.

-2. Get back down to "wedding weight."
+1. Put the laundry away faster.
+It would be really nice to see the top of the dresser every once in a while (can I add this one to M's list, too) 2.
+Get back down to "wedding weight."
 Well, maybe not all the way to wedding weight, but maybe halfway through the "eating through Greece" tour, at least pre-New York weight.
 Not that I've put that much on, just more than I would like.
+3. Blog more than once a week.
+4. Keep up with the Thursday night emails with the b-school gals.
+5. Call my grandparents more often.
+6. Watch out for the nagging (that one is from M).